Back

 }

-- Existing image files will be saved to a specified directory and uploaded to object storage through a command.
+• Existing image files are saved in a specified directory, then uploaded to object storage via a command.

-- Clipboard images will first be saved locally using pngpaste and then uploaded to object storage.
+• Images from the clipboard are first saved locally via pngpaste, then uploaded to object storage.

 blog upload test-jpeg